soupi/learn-haskell-blog-generator/src/08-testing.md

 1. Their module names must end with `Spec`
-2. They must define a value `spec :: Spec` (which describes the test) and export it outside of the module (by adding it to the export list of the module, for example).
+2. They must define a value `spec :: Spec` (which describes the test) and export it outside of the module (by adding it to the export list of the module, for example)

 ## Writing tests